Lie groupoids and algebroids applied to the study of uniformity and homogeneity of material bodies: Groupoids and Lie algebroids

-So, we have defined a vector bundle in which the sections are the derivations.
-Now we will endow this vector bundle of a Lie algebroid structure. \begin{itemize} \item Let $D_{1} , D_{2}$ be derivations on $A$, we can define $[D_{1} , D_{2}]$ as the commutator, i.e.,
+Now, the space of derivations on $M$ can be considered as the space of sections of a vector bundle $\mathfrak{D}\left(TM\right)$ on $M$.
+We can endow this vector bundle with a Lie algebroid structure. \begin{itemize} \item Let $D_{1} , D_{2}$ be derivations on $M$, we can define $[D_{1} , D_{2}]$ as the commutator, i.e.,

 A simple computation shows that the commutator of two derivations is again a derivation, indeed, the base vector field of $[D_{1} , D_{2}]$ is given by